✏️ Explanatory Question

 Answer with Explanation

-The above syntax tells that p is a pointer variable that holds the address number of a given data type value.
+In the above declaration, p is a pointer variable that can store the address of an integer variable.

 int main()